 A common use of

-mlock might also be used to prevent changes to an m-file, such as in an
+mlock might equally be used to prevent changes to a function from having

-Lock the current function into memory so that it can’t be removed with
+Lock the current function into memory so that it can’t be cleared.

 If no function is named then unlock the current function.

-Return true if the named function fcn is locked in memory.
+Return true if the named function fcn is locked.

 If no function is named then return true if the current function is locked.